 1/4 t dried Mexican oregano

 1/ 1/2 T tomato paste

-1 (15 oz) cans beans – pinto, great northern, kidney, small red – use your favorite
+1 (15 oz) cans beans, drained and rinsed – pinto, great northern, kidney, small red – use your favorite

 Optional garnish: chopped cilantro, cheese, green onions, avocado, tomatoes, and jalapenos

 Why lean and not extra lean?
 Here we want the more flavorful turkey and that means lean.
 Extra lean is for when you want texture in dishes that have both.
 Truly.

 For extra smoky goodness, chop up a nice smoked slice of meaty ham – or two and brown before turkey.

 Instead of adding cilantro to the pot as it cooks, I added Mexican oregano.
 Delicious.
 Give it a try – do NOT use Mediterranean oregano.
 Different flavors altogether.

 15 oz of any cooked or canned already cooked bean really does work here.
 Sometimes I add two cans of different kinds of beans.
 It’s pretty and tasty – and can extend this to 6 large servings.

 Add oil to a large pot and set over medium heat.
 Once the oil shimmers, brown bacon if using, then add turkey and cook until it is no longer pink.
 Drain a little of the fat until there is only about 2 T of turkey juices in the pan.